viniciusdacal/redux-arc/README.md

 ```

 # Policies
-We know there are sometimes when you need perform operations changing a request or response.
+We know there are sometimes when you need perform operations, changing a request or response.
 For those cases, you can use policies.

 A policy is basically another middleware, as the follow example: